serifpersia/us144mkii/README.md

 - Vendor Specific Config & Initialization,
 - Working Playback with glitches due to missing feedback clock resync(maybe)

-To run or compile you need pulseaudio and libusb:
+To run need pulseaudio and libusb, to compile you need dev packages like gcc to compile the src c code.

 debian:
 sudo apt update